shelajev/catalog-service-node-with-ai/README.md

 3. Press play for the test you'd like to run.

-The \*.integration.spec.js tests will use Testcontainers to launch Kafka, Postgres, LocalStack, and Ollama.
+The \*.integration.spec.js tests will use Testcontainers to launch Kafka, Postgres & LocalStack.

 #### Running tests via the command line